Visual Contrast in Washroom Design

-Many new design, build and refurbishment projects require this to be considered in order for the project to comply with Approved Doc M of Building Regulations and the Disability Discrimination Act.
+Many new design, build and refurbishment projects require this to be considered in order for the project to comply with Approved Doc M of Building Regulations and The Equality Act.

 These regulations involve a number of areas where this should be considered in room design, below we have put together some points that should be considered when designing washrooms to meet these regulations:

 Colour Differentiation – visually impaired people are often less confident when differentiating colours therefore colour difference needs to be above a certain level to allow for this and improve their confidence with colour differentiation.